 \subsection{Sensitivity to the Number of Features}

 To investigate the impact of the number of features on the performance on the \textsc{Conjecturing} framework, we conduct experiments adding noisy features to the gravity example.
 We use the same experimental setup as described in Section \ref{regression} including a time limit of five seconds.
-For $k=0,\ldots,10$, we add $k$ noise invariants generated from a standard normal distribution and check 1) whether \textsc{Conjecturing-INV} recovers $m_1m_2/r^2$, 2) the number of conjectures produced, 3) the number of expressions evaluated, and 4) the number of valid expressions produced.
-Valid expressions are bounds that are valid for all training examples.
+For ${t}=0,\ldots,10$, we add ${t}$ noise invariants generated from a standard normal distribution and check \begin{enumerate} \item whether \textsc{Conjecturing-INV} recovers $m_1m_2/r^2$, \item the number of conjectures produced, \item the number of expressions evaluated, and \item the number of valid expressions produced.
+Valid expressions are bounds that are valid for all training examples. \end{enumerate}

-For $k=0, \ldots, 6$, \textsc{Conjecturing-INV} recovers $m_1m_2/r^2$ as a conjectured upper bound and for $k=7, \ldots, 10$ the bound is not recovered because of the additional noise invariants.
+For ${t}=0, \ldots, 6$, \textsc{Conjecturing-INV} recovers $m_1m_2/r^2$ as a conjectured upper bound and for ${t}=7, \ldots, 10$ the bound is not recovered {in the five second time limit} because of the additional noise invariants.
 The number of original invariants is five including the force $F$, so in this experiment we can add more than 100\% additional invariants and still recover the true proportionality relationship $F \propto m_1m_2/r^2$.

 Figure \ref{noisetest} contains plots of the number of conjectures produced, number of expressions evaluated, and the number of valid expressions produced within the five second time limit.
 The number of conjectures produced and expressions evaluated increases as the number of columns increases and tends to be larger for lower bounds than upper bounds.
-The number of conjectures prodcued ranges from 22 to 174.
-The number of valid expressions fluctuates between 75,000 and 135,000 and there is no discernible pattern effect of the number of noise invariants $k$.
-As $k$ increases, there are more invariants available and the number of low-complexity expressions increases exponentially as does the number of low-complexity expressions comprised of the noise invariants.
-Low-complexity expressions can be generated and checked more quickly which is why the number of expressions evaluated increases with $k$.
+The number of conjectures { produced} ranges from 22 to 174.
+The number of valid expressions fluctuates between 75,000 and 135,000 and there is no discernible pattern effect of the number of noise invariants ${t}$.
+As ${t}$ increases, there are more invariants available and the number of low-complexity expressions increases exponentially as does the number of low-complexity expressions comprised of the noise invariants.
+Low-complexity expressions can be generated and checked more quickly which is why the number of expressions evaluated increases with ${t}$.
 The number of expressions evaluated in five seconds ranges between about 300,000 and 1.4 million.